build-server-protocol/build-server-protocol/website/generated/docs/specification.md

 The Diagnostics notification are sent from the server to the client to signal results of validation runs.

-Diagnostic is defined as it is in the LSP.

 When reset is true, the client must clean all previous diagnostics associated with the same textDocument and buildTarget and set instead the diagnostics in the request.
 This is the same behaviour as PublishDiagnosticsParams in the LSP.
 When reset is false, the diagnostics are added to the last active diagnostics, allowing build tools to